trevorstenson/Webpage-Monitor/README.md

 You need [Node](https://nodejs.org/) installed on your local machine.

 1. Clone this repository
-2. Type this into the command line to install required dependencies:
+2. Type `npm install` into the command line to install required dependencies
-`npm install`
+3. Type `npm link` into the command line from within the repository directory

 ## Usage